ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 We're kicking off this season in style with [Lince Cosmico's](https://osu.ppy.sh/users/6070370) map of [Angelic layer (Kurubukko Remix) by SHIKI](https://osu.ppy.sh/beatmapsets/2301567#osu/4918832)!

 Lince Cosmico's clean aesthetics and masterful playfield usage, combined with impeccable hitsounds by [TtmnZk](https://osu.ppy.sh/users/2495509) and a gorgeous [tochiii](https://osu.ppy.sh/users/3664366) storyboard, form an absolute spectacle of a map.
 Their contributions complement each other perfectly, fully immersing players in an unforgettable journey through the stars.
-It's a one of a kind experience and a labor of love from start to finish.
+It's a one-of-a-kind experience and a labour of love from start to finish.

 #### Playlist A